Goldspot: History

 The band's newest release, Aerogramme, on Khosla and co.'s own Mt.
 Hoboken Records/Nice Music Group recounts the travels of Khosla's family from India to the US in the late 1970s.
 Lead single "The Border Line" received consistent airplay on US radio (including Sirius XM's "The Spectrum" and several other Triple A-format stations around the country).
 The album was released to very positive reviews, including the Los Angeles Times' pop music editor naming it the #1 album of 2013.
 Aerogramme was released under Sony India for several South Asian countries.

 On May 1, 2014, Goldspot was nominated for a Vh1 India Music Award: "Best Global Indian."

 Television, film, and placements

-Khosla is currently the composer for NBC's This Is Us and Hulu’s Only Murders in the Building.
-His recent credits include FOX comedy Grandfathered, Lionsgate/E!'s The Royals and Hulu's Runaways, and feature films Fat Camp and Liv.
+Khosla is currently the composer for Hulu's Only Murders in the Building.
+His recent credits include NBC's This Is Us, Fox comedy Grandfathered, Lionsgate/E!'s The Royals and Hulu's Runaways, and feature films Fat Camp and Liv.
 He composed original songs for the musical film Basmati Blues and ABC series The Neighbors.
 He also wrote original songs for the series, including a Bollywood musical episode that aired on March 17, 2014.

 Khosla co-wrote the track "Flirting" with Natalie Imbruglia which appeared on her 2009 album Come to Life.

 The band's song "Rewind" was featured in the "Double Date" episode of How I Met Your Mother.

 Their songs also featured in the 2009 movie Today's Special and the music video for Ina Mina Dika was shot for the movie featuring actor Aasif Mandvi.